ethagnawl/elm-patterns/README.md

 # Elm UI Patterns

 This repository collects a number of UI and application patterns I've discovered while building Elm applications.
-These patterns are things that -- to my mind -- are very simple/straightforward in JavaScript but don't have immediately obvious solutions in Elm.
+These patterns are things that -- to my mind -- are simple/straightforward in JavaScript but may not have immediately obvious solutions in Elm.

 Pull requests containing improvements and new examples would be most appreciated.